Photo: Ben Thomas

 Powderhorn Mountain Resort is the only truly Western Slope ski area.
 When I say there are no mega-resorts nearby, I mean it.
 Telluride and Aspen are the closest—over 100 miles away.
-If you are looking to get far away from the standard ski tourist, front range weekend warrior, or upper-crust second home owner, Powderhorn is your spot.
+If you are looking to get far away from the standard ski tourist, Powderhorn is your spot.
 Located on Grand Mesa, the largest flattop mountain IN THE WORLD, this gem has weather systems practically all its own.
-On a sunny and dry January day down in Grand Junction, if there is a cloud cap on Grand Mesa, Powderhorn is probably getting dumped on.
-If you are also looking for an old school experience, better hurry!
-This year, Powderhorn is opening their first high speed quad, the Flat Top Flyer.
+On a sunny and dry January day down in Grand Junction, Powderhorn is likely getting dumped on if there’s a cloud cap on Grand Mesa.

 Photo: Peter Stabolepszy

 Nearest to Denver:

 Since 2016, Echo Mountain prides itself on being the closest and most affordable ski area to Denver.
 36 miles from downtown, this is a great place to take your family skiing or tubing for cheap.
 Plus, you can do it all in a single day adventure.
 Due to its proximity to the city, it’s best to make a reservation, especially for tubing.
 People say they admire the “mom and pop” family feel of this Colorado Gem with affordable skiing near Denver.